jnv/mews-open-api-starlight/src/content/docs/connector-api/getting-started/index.md

 ---
-title: "Getting started"
+title: 'Getting started'
 ---

 # Getting started

-This page walks you through the key steps to begin developing your integration with the __Mews Connector API__.
+This page walks you through the key steps to begin developing your integration with the **Mews Connector API**.
 Whether you're exploring the demo environment, preparing for certification, or validating your first request, this guide covers the tools, environments and concepts you'll need.

 > **Ready to try a test call?** Jump to [Step 2: Make your first API call](#step-2-make-your-first-api-call).